-For his first show in France following his 2007 retrospective at the Musée d’art moderne de la Ville de Paris, Mathieu Mercier has assembled for the Centre d’art contemporain d’Ivry – le Crédac a group of recent works that includes several that have never been shown previously.
+Since his retrospective at the Musée d’art moderne de la Ville de Paris in 2007, Mathieu Mercier has been presenting a series of recent works at the Centre d’art contemporain d’Ivry - le Crédac, including several new productions.

 A series of printed white pedestals associates objects having an everyday use with images of measuring tools that are slightly distorted and imprinted directly on these bases.
 Bananas, for instance, are displayed side by side with a curved color chart, while the image of an exploded chromatic circle is featured with a vase.
 Selected with great precision, these compositions suggest multiple associations of ideas.
 Both object and image, they simultaneously assert their materiality and their representational nature, and seem above all to summon the use of our eye and our attention to reality.